Beth David Synagogue (Amenia, New York)

-Beth David Synagogue, formally known as Congregation Beth David, is located on East Main Street (also state highway NY 343) in the hamlet of Amenia, New York, United States.
+Beth David Synagogue, formally Congregation Beth David, is a Reform Jewish congregation and synagogue located at 3344 East Main Street (also state highway NY 343) in the hamlet of Amenia, New York, in the United States.
 It is a small brick European-style building erected in the late 1920s.

 It was built by the area's small community of Russian Jewish emigrants.
 Over the years, its membership has dwindled and it has moved from its original Orthodox affiliation to Conservative, and eventually to Reform practices.
 It was added to the National Register of Historic Places in 2002, the only synagogue in New York east of the Hudson River and north of New York City to be listed.

 Building

 The synagogue is on a 46 by 124 ft lot on the south side of East Main, about a quarter-mile (250 m) east of the intersection of highways NY 22, US 44 and NY 343 at the center of the hamlet.
 There are houses across the street from various eras of Amenia's existence.
 To the west of the synagogue is a woodlot; to the east is a 19th-century house.
 Rows of planted evergreen trees set off the synagogue lot lines on east and west and a small concrete sidewalk leads to the front steps from the main sidewalk along East Main.